 - Best Meditation I Ever Had

-A collection of talks on meditation by Dr. Lenz in book form, How to Meditate, provides a full range of meditation techniques, knowledge and wisdom to deepen your meditation practice and help you to understand meditation's role in daily life.
+A collection of talks on meditation by Rama - Dr. Frederick Lenz in book form, How to Meditate, provides a full range of meditation techniques, knowledge and wisdom to deepen your meditation practice and help you to understand meditation's role in daily life.